House prices in my area

 Find out more: how to choose an estate agent

-Setting a realistic asking price
+How to set a realistic asking price

-- Invite three estate agents who have recently sold properties similar to yours to value your property, and don't be surprised if you end up with three different figures.
-A good rule of thumb is to go with the middle valuation or calculate an average
+Once you've arranged three estate agent valuations, don't be surprised if you end up with three different figures.
+A good rule of thumb is to go with the middle valuation or calculate an average.

 Asking prices vs prices paid